ROOTED IN RIVERBEND: CLOSING THE FOOD LOOP

 Rooted in Riverbend: Closing the Food Loop is part of the Healthy Community Zones Initiative to cultivate food sovereignty and community resilience in Detroit's Riverbend neighborhood.
 Through hands-on workshops, CSA distribution, composting programs, cooking classes, and community events, this project aims to increase food access, improve health outcomes, and build stronger neighborhood connections.

-The program is a collaborative effort led by Sanctuary Farms and supported by partners including Taste the Local Difference, Sacred Spaces, Midtown Composting, Make Food Not Waste, EcoSphere Organics, and Alkebu-lan Village.
+The program is a collaborative effort led by Sanctuary Farms and supported by partners including Taste the Local Difference, Sacred Spaces, Make Food Not Waste, EcoSphere Organics, and Alkebu-lan Village.

 CSA DISTRIBUTIONS

-Rooted in Riverbend connects neighbors through fresh food and wellness.
+Rooted in Riverbend connects neighbors through fresh food and wellness through community supported agriculture (CSA).
 Pick up your free produce and take part in building a healthy food system.

 • June 20